erfianugrah/video-resizer/docs/reference/configuration-schema.md

 ## Key Changes

+This update streamlines the configuration and adds support for advanced features:

+### Cache Configuration Simplification

-This update streamlines the configuration by **eliminating the redundant "cache profiles" section** and consolidating caching properties directly into path patterns.
-Key changes include:
+The configuration has been streamlined by **eliminating the redundant "cache profiles" section** and consolidating caching properties directly into path patterns:

 1. **Removed `cache.profiles` section**: All caching configuration is now defined in path patterns
 2. **Enhanced path patterns**: Added caching properties directly to path patterns